 Reducing the Risk of Online Sales of WIC Infant Formula: An Assessment of State Agency Practices

-This study is examining the potential sale of WIC infant formula through online e-commerce websites.
-Mathematica is working to monitor e-commerce websites and provide insight into online sales of infant formula.
+This study examined the potential sale of WIC infant formula through online e-commerce websites.
+Mathematica worked to monitor e-commerce websites and provided insight into online sales of infant formula.

 FNS WIC-Medicaid Study II